Struct.new(:set, :config_file, :after_reload)

 The following options may be specified (but are generally not needed):

-:backlog: this is the backlog of the listen() syscall.
+This is the backlog of the listen() syscall.

 Some operating systems allow negative values here to specify the maximum allowable value.
 In most cases, this number is only recommendation and there are other OS-specific tunables and variables that can affect this number.
 See the listen(2) syscall documentation of your OS for the exact semantics of this.